hvdbm/Oak/README.md

   --weighted            Use the real number of ancestors as width for each sector
 ```

-You may have to install additionnal packages to write the sunburst as an image.
+You may have to install additionnal packages to save the sunburst as an image.